A court upheld the firing of 2 LAPD officers who ignored a robbery to play Pokémon Go

 According to the DICVS recording, Lozano instructed Mitchell to put them Code 6 at the corridor, laughing and saying of the captain that "I don't want to be his help."

-That's when they drove backwards through the alley and away from the mall.
+That's when they drove backward through the alley and away from the mall.

 The recording captured a few more minutes of radio traffic regarding the robbery and pursuit of multiple suspects.